Introduction

 Articles

-1. 5 Tips for Setting Up A Flexible Seating Classroom: Scholastic offers five tips for setting up a flexible seating classroom.
-The author, Rhonda Stewart, walks educators through looking for creative ways to incorporate seating options, letting the room speak to you, setting up guidelines for the privilege of changing seats, starting out small, and creating a seating chart for those times when you are absent.
+- 10 Tips for Implementing Flexible Seating: School Specialty offers tips for setting up a flexible seating classroom.
+The author walks educators through looking for creative ways to incorporate seating options, ideas for how to start, and implementation steps for the classroom.
 These recommendations will be very helpful when you are figuring out how you should begin to set up flexible seating in your classroom, so take a look!

 Informational Sites